 Strong evidence shows that smoke-free and tobacco-free environments reduce tobacco use by preventing youth from starting and encouraging tobacco users to cut back or quit.
 The goal is to reduce smoking from 20% to 10%, which will save an estimated 580 lives per year in Mecklenburg County.
 Learn how to

 * see results for the 2013 NC Youth Tobacco Survey.
-See Middle and High School Fact Sheet.